KendricksLCamille/SimpleBookCrudApplication/README.md

 A minimal full‑stack example consisting of:

-- Backend: .NET 9 Minimal API with Entity Framework Core and SQLite (file stored under the OS temp directory).
+- Backend: .NET 9 Minimal API with Entity Framework Core and SQLite (SQLite file paths configured via appsettings).
 - Frontend: React + TypeScript single‑page app.

 The application lets you manage a small library of books (list, create, update, delete) and view simple stats by genre.